serap1005/sera_park_portfolio/fraud-detection/README.md

 - **By Amount Segmentation:**
   Examined transaction amount distributions (log-transformed for normalization) and their relationship with fraud likelihood.
 - **By Time Trend:**
-  Investigated fraud occurrence patterns over time and by hour of day.
+  Analyzed the evolution of total and fraudulent transactions over time.
+  Identified patterns in transaction frequency by hour of day and examined balance differences (origin/destination) over time.
 ### 3. Feature Importance
 - **Statistical Tests:**
   Conducted T-tests and Chi-squared tests to determine statistically significant features.